eficode-academy/terraform-fundamentals/04-Using-Terraform-Functions-and-Other-Commands.md

 #### Navigate to the directory

-Before executing the commands, make sure you are in the correct directory `using terraform functions and advanced commands` where a  Terraform configuration file is located.
+Before executing the commands, make sure you are in the correct directory  `labs/04-Using-Terraform-Functions-and-Other-Commands` where a  Terraform configuration file is located.

 The terraform configuration is to create a random string.

 The content of the file `main.tf` looks like below

 ```hcl